Learn how to smoke it for delectable poultry that no one will be able to resist.

 Not every flavor complements every type of meat, and this is especially true with turkey.
 It’s quite delicate, like a lot of white meat, and may be readily overpowered by more strong varieties of hardwood.

-So here is a list of hardwoods that I would want to avoid while smoking turkey.
+So here is a list of hardwoods I would want to avoid while smoking turkey.

-Mesquite is a magnificent wood that has been used for decades for traditional BBQ smoking.
+Mesquite is a magnificent wood used for decades for traditional BBQ smoking.
 The trouble is, it’s been used for a long time with tough red meats.

 And it’s easy to see why.